ClarisaD/DMUY4913E-SP20-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/assignment-guidelines.md

 ## Assignment Guidelines

+Assignments are due by the next class unless otherwise stated.

 As with all written work, proofread for spelling and grammar.
 This is where working as a team will come in handy.

 Any work that you will turn in, should always contain the following: